The exact strength of generic absoluteness for the universally Baire sets: Introduction

 Suppose $M$ and $N$ are two transitive models of set theory and $j:M\rightarrow N$ is a non-trivial elementary embedding.
 Let $\kappa=\cp(j)$ and let $\l\in [\k, j(\k))$ be any ordinal.
 Set

 $E_j$ is called the $(\k, \l)$-extender derived from $j$. $E_j$ is really an $M$-extender as it measures the sets in $M$.
 As with more familiar ultrafilters, one can define extenders abstractly without using the parent embedding $j$, and then show that each extender, via an ultrapower construction, gives rise to an embedding.
 Given a $(\k, \l)$-extender $E$ over $M$, we let $\pi_E: M\rightarrow Ult(M, E)$ be the ultrapower embedding.
 A computation that involves chasing the definitions shows that $E$ is the extender derived from $\pi_E$.
 Similar computations also show that $\k=\cp(\pi_E)$ and $\pi_E(\k)\geq \l$.
-It is customary to write $\cp(E)$ for $\k$ and $lh(E)=\l$\footnote{``$lh(E)$ is the length of $E$".}.
+It is customary to write $\cp(E)$ for $\k$ and $lh(E)=\l$\footnote{``$lh(E)$ is the length of $E$".
+We note that when discussing Mitchell-Steel extender models, $lh(E)$ is the cardinal successor of the natural length of $E$.
+The natural length of $E$ is the supremum of generators of $E$.
+For more details, see \cite{steel2010outline}. }.
 It is also not hard to see that for each $a\in [\l]^{<\omega}$, $E_a$ is an ultrafilter concentrating on $[\k]^{\card{a}}$, and that if $a\subseteq b$ then $E_b$ \textit{naturally} projects to $E_a$.

 The motivation behind extenders is the fact that extenders capture more of the universe in the ultrapower than one can achieve via the usual ultrapower construction.
 In particular, under large cardinal assumptions, one can have $(\k, \l)$-extender $E$ such that $V_\l\subseteq Ult(V, E)$.
 Because of this all large cardinal notions below superstrong cardinals can be captured by extenders.